UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 Something you should not name your variables are Python keywords.

-This will create a multitude of problems for you, is bad coding practice and will eventually break your code.
+This will create a multitude of problems for you.

+For example, If you did name a variable with the specific keyword, the next time that you attempt to use that keyword for its intended functionality, an error will be thrown because it will try to use your variable instead\!

 ---